aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 The idea of using URIs as the `client_id` in OAuth based authorization requests is not new, and has previously been specified in varying ways by [IndieAuth], [Solid-OIDC], and [OpenID.Federation].
 This specification is largely inspired by the work of Aaron Coburn, elf Pavlik, and Dmitri Zagidulin in their [Solid-OIDC] specification which defined dereferenceable Client Identifier Documents.

-The authors would like to thank the following people for their contributions and reviews of this specification: Matthieu Sieben.
+The authors would like to thank the following people for their contributions and reviews of this specification: Dick Hardt, Matthieu Sieben.

 # Document History
 {:numbered="false"}

 (This appendix to be deleted by the RFC editor in the final specification.)

+-01

+* Added recommendation of max metadata document size
+* Changed metadata property reference to IANA registry instead of Dynamic Client Registration

 -00